 You can set the position independently for the main pattern and sub pattern.
-Use the following procedure.

-- In the M/E-1 >Wipe menu, select HF5 'Main Modify.'
+- 1 In the M/E-1 >Wipe menu, select HF5 'Main Modify.'
 The Main Modify menu appears. - 2 In the <Position> group, press [Position], turning it on, and set the pattern position.